 Can traditional identification be used for RON?

-Some states such as Kentucky, Michigan, Nevada and Virginia allow Notaries to use personal knowledge to identify a signer during a remote online notarization.
-Kentucky and Michigan also allow a RON signer to be identified by a credible identifying witness.
+Every state except for California (and California’s RON law is not yet effective) allow Notaries to use personal knowledge to identify a signer during a remote online notarization.
+Most states also allow a RON signer to be identified by a credible identifying witness.
 In Michigan, the credible witness must personally know both the Notary and the signer (MCL 55.285[6]).

 RON identification process